Chekhanadski/Restaurant_app_JavaScript/README.md

 ## View the Project

-You can view the deployed Bangkok Express website here: [Bangkok Express](https://example.com
+You can view the deployed Bangkok Express website here: [Bangkok Express](https://example.com)

-## Project Descripti
+## Project Description

 Welcome to the Bangkok Express project!
 This project demonstrates the development of a responsive, interactive restaurant website for a Thai cuisine restaurant.
 The Bangkok Express website includes a "Home" page, a "Menu" page, and a "Cart" feature, each designed to provide a seamless user experience across various devices, ranging from desktops to mobile phones.